The Man

 I’m so sick of running as fast as I can

-Wondering if I’d get there quicker if I was a man (You know that)
+If I was a man (You know that)

-‘Cause if I was a man (If I was a man)
+‘Cause if I was a man… (If I was a man)

 Then I’d be the man (Then I’d be the man)